 7 ways you’re driving your coworkers batty by Alison Green on May 2, 2016 Anyone who’s ever had a job knows the special hell of annoying coworkers who get on your last nerve at work and from whom you can’t escape because you’re both required to work together.
 But have you ever considered that you yourself might be that annoying coworker for some of your colleagues?
 If you’re doing any of the following seven things at work, chances are pretty high that you are the one who some of your coworkers are venting about to family and friends when they go home each day.
 1. Regularly cc’ing people’s managers when you don’t need to.
 There are certainly times when it’s appropriate to cc someone’s manager, such as when there’s a problem that you haven’t been able to get resolved by talking with the person directly or when the manager has asked to be kept in the loop on the topic in question.
 But if you regularly copy a manager because you think it will get your message taken more seriously or attended to more quickly or because you want to get someone corrected from above, you’re going to become the target of some serious coworker wrath.
 You’re essentially saying “I don’t trust you to take care of this unless your manager is watching you.”
 If you want to have cordial relationships with your colleagues, you should pay them the respect of trusting them to do their jobs on their own (until and unless they demonstrate that you can’t).
 Moreover, you’re likely to annoy the managers you’re cc’ing as well, since they probably trust their staff to carry out their job duties without constant oversight, and they have a team specifically so that they don’t need to deal with every item that comes up.
 2. Playing the martyr.
 If you’re constantly talking about how overworked you are and how late you worked last night, if you never take a vacation (even though your manager would support you in getting time away), and/or if you come to work sick and contagious, it’s a pretty safe assumption that your coworkers are weary of your martyrdom.
 You also might be inadvertently leading people to wonder why you’re not able to work more efficiently or re-prioritize your workload.
 3. Letting technology regularly distract you during meetings.
 In most offices, it’s no big deal to discreetly glance at your phone once or twice during a meeting.
 But if you’re regularly getting distracted by your phone or your email, you’re being rude to colleagues.
 This is particularly fraught when there’s a power dynamic in play; if you’re meeting with someone more junior, that person probably won’t be able to call you out on it or even politely ask you to give them your full attention – but they almost certainly want it.
 4. Parenting your coworkers.
 Your coworkers are presumably adults and don’t need to be reminded to take a jacket to lunch when it’s cold outside, eat a healthier breakfast, take safety precautions when traveling to a dangerous area, or otherwise conduct themselves like grown-ups.
 Sometimes people take this kind of parental approach toward younger colleagues, figuring that it’s a genuinely warm and even affectionate way to behave, without realizing how condescending it can come across to people on the receiving end.
 5. Commenting on your coworkers’ food or diets.
 You might think that you’re just being friendly when you comment on what a coworker is or isn’t eating, but many people don’t want their food choices scrutinized.
 That’s particularly true if your statements include value-loaded comments about dieting or staying thin.
 Comments like “it must be nice not to have to worry about your waistline” when a coworker is eating French fries or “come on, live a little” when a coworker turns down a cupcake are inappropriately boundary-pushing.
 You also never know if a coworker might be struggling with an eating disorder.
 It’s far more polite and considerate not to comment on other people’s food choices.
 6. Following up your emails with a phone call.
 If you’re guilty of sending an email and then immediately calling the recipient to make sure they received it – or worse, dropping by in-person to say “Have you seen my email yet?” – you are violating professional etiquette and you must stop immediately.
 Part of the point of email is that the recipient can read it when convenient and you are annoying your colleagues if you’re not giving them a reasonable amount of time to read and respond before you check back in.
 7. Disrupting the office with your cell phone ring.
 If you go to a meeting and leave your cell phone behind at your desk without muting the ringer, you’re likely to return to seething coworkers who have been interrupted by your loud ring tone, possibly over and over.
 And speaking of ring tones, if your ringer must be turned on at work (and that in itself is questionable), make sure your ringer is something discreet and professional, not something loud and jarring.
 In particular, if you’re picking a pop song, proceed with extreme caution.
 I originally published this at U.S. News & World Report.
-You may also like:is it worth mentioning to my boss how irritating my coworker is?my coworker abuses our office IM programmy annoying coworker is driving everyone crazy { 298 comments }
+You may also like:is it worth mentioning to my boss how irritating my coworker is?my coworker abuses our office IM programare personal calls OK at work? what if it’s an argument? { 298 comments }

 Kvaren* May 2, 2016 at 12:36 pm My personal ringtone is The Parks and Rec theme and I will not apologize for it ringing in the office.